engkareeem/color-recognition/README.md

 - Optimize hand gesture detection algorithms for better performance and accuracy.
 - Add support for saving and loading drawings.

-## Support
-For any questions, feedback, or issues, please open an issue in this repository or contact us at [example@email.com](mailto:example@email.com).

-## Contributions
-Contributions to this project are welcome!
-If you have any ideas for improvements or new features, feel free to submit a pull request following our contribution guidelines.

 ---